What We Know: Iran's Missile Strike Against The U.S. In Iraq

 Earlier that same day, Trump said he had a "very good meeting" with a senior official from Iran's nemesis, Saudi Arabia.
 Trump said he and the Saudi vice minister of defense talked about oil prices, security and stability in the Middle East.

-Trump had previously warned Iran against retaliating for the Soleimani killing, threatening to include cultural sites if the U.S. strikes Iran directly.
+Trump had previously warned Iran against retaliating for the Soleimani killing, threatening to include cultural sites if the U.S. struck Iran directly.
 White House officials later appeared to walk back the possibility of targeting cultural sites.

 As NPR has reported, the U.S. cannot legally target cultural sites.
 The Hague Convention — which the U.S. signed in 1954 — requires countries to refrain from any hostile actions against cultural property.